lars-chen/lars-chen/README.md

 ### Hello!
 I'm Lars Chen.

-I’m a recent MSc graduate at the Bernstein Center for Computational Neuroscience (BCCN), where I explored the application of machine learning and causal inference in clinical neuroimaging.
-My research focuses on leveraging deep learning and structural causal models to generate counterfactual brain images, improving personalized treatment analysis for neurological disorders.
-Previously, I did my master's thesis with Prof. Dr. Kerstin Ritter at Charité Universitätsmedizin, where I developed a model using causal inference to simulate treatment effects on 3D brain MRI data.
+- I’m a recent MSc graduate at the Bernstein Center for Computational Neuroscience (BCCN), where I explored the application of machine learning and causal inference in clinical neuroimaging.
+- My research focuses on leveraging deep learning and structural causal models to generate counterfactual brain images, improving personalized treatment analysis for neurological disorders.
+- I did my master's thesis with Prof. Dr. Kerstin Ritter at Charité Universitätsmedizin, where I developed a model using causal inference to simulate treatment effects on 3D brain MRI data.

 _______________________________________________________________________________________________________________________________________